What Is the Mid-Year Enrollee Notification of Available Supplemental Benefits?

 Key Takeaways

-- Starting in 2025, people on Medicare Advantage plans receive the Mid-Year Enrollee Notification of Available Supplemental Benefits between June 30 and July 31.
+- A rule issued by the Centers for Medicare and Medicaid Services required Medicare Advantage plans to issue Mid-Year Enrollee Notification of Available Supplemental Benefits between June 30 and July 31.

-- This notification will inform you of any additional benefits available from your plan that you haven’t used so far that year.
+- This notification would inform you of any additional benefits available from your plan that you haven’t used so far that year.

-- Based on this document, you can make decisions about using your benefits and evaluate whether your plan still meets your needs.
+- Based on this document, you could make decisions about using your benefits and evaluate whether your plan still meets your needs.

 Are you leaving money on the table by not using your Medicare Advantage plan benefits to the fullest?

 Medicare Advantage plans (also called Medicare Part C) substitute for federally administered Original Medicare (also called Medicare Part A and Part B) healthcare coverage.
-Most Medicare consumers enroll in these plans from private insurance carriers because they can offer additional benefits.
-Most Medicare Advantage plans feature coverage and services that go beyond the standard medical and hospital insurance provided under Original Medicare.
+Many Medicare Advantage plans feature benefits and services that go beyond the medical and hospital insurance provided under Original Medicare.

-As of 2025, people enrolled in a Medicare Advantage plan will receive a document called the Mid-Year Enrollee Notification of Available Supplemental Benefits.
-This notification reminds you of the additional benefits you can access as part of your current plan.
-Let’s look at how you can use this information to make the most of your health insurance.
+In the Final Rule for 2025, the federal Centers for Medicare and Medicaid Services (CMS) required Medicare Advantage plans to provide a document called the Mid-Year Enrollee Notification of Available Supplemental Benefits.
+This notification would remind you of the additional benefits you can access as part of your current plan.

 Additional Benefits on Medicare Advantage Plans